mui/mui-x/docs/data/date-pickers/rfc-calendar.md

 There is two way to navigate to the next / previous months:

-1. With the `<Calendar.GoToMonth />` button
+1. With the `<Calendar.SetVisibleMonth />` button
 2. With the arrow navigation when the target is not in the current month

 When rendering multiple months, both those navigation technic only navigate one month at the time.
-For example, if you were rendering May and June, pressing `<Calendar.GoToMonth target="next" />` will render June and July.
+For example, if you were rendering May and June, pressing `<Calendar.SetVisibleMonth target="next" />` will render June and July.

 The user can use the `monthPageSize` prop on the `<Calendar.Root />` component to customize this behavior.

-If the prop receives a number, it will move by the amount of month both for `<Calendar.GoToMonth />` and for arrow navigation:
+If the prop receives a number, it will move by the amount of month both for `<Calendar.SetVisibleMonth />` and for arrow navigation:

 ```tsx
 import { Calendar } from '@base-ui-components/react-x-date-pickers/calendar';